CamBuscher/100Days/README.md

 My attention this weekend will be pretty much all studying and (mainly) my third static comp.
 It's going to be a monster of a build, but I think I can do it!
 I didn't have the best second static comp (it fell apart on a large television due to a few small oversights), and I'm determined to kick this one's ass, even though it's going to be tough.

+# Day 35

+Today I met with some of my cohort and studied for our final week of mod 1!
+We have a lot of challenges this week, but if I'm being honest I am not super worried about them.
+I feel confident in my ability traversing the DOM and also in my javascript testing and object creation.
+My big stressor is my third static comp.
+The thing is a monster, so I'm just being meticulous with every part of it.
+I kind of only just started it today, and am proud of what I got done!

+It's not due until Wednesday, and I have all of tomorrow open to work on it, so I hope to be done with its desktop form tomorrow and be well into working on the responsive design too.

+I also met with a friend who went through Turing and taught there, and it was nice just to chat and catch up.
+Get a break from actually coding and stressing about the week.

+Excited to see you all tomorrow and learn what you've been working on!